 To visit during school term, please email email@example.com to arrange a time.

 See CSIRO Discovery Centre location and map for how to get there.
 The entrance to the Discovery Centre is clearly marked at our Black Mountain site in Canberra.

 See our COVID Safe Plan which applies to all of our Australian sites.

 School visits to the Discovery Centre

-We welcome school groups to the CSIRO Discovery Centre, Monday to Friday, between 9am and 4.30pm.
+We welcome school groups to the CSIRO Discovery Centre, Monday-Thursday, between 9am and 4.30pm.
 We offer several facilitated programs for visiting school groups.
 Costs apply and bookings are essential.

 Please contact us at firstname.lastname@example.org for more information on our programs and the CSIRO Discovery Centre.

 A popular and engaging exhibition-based program covering all general capabilities of the curriculum, focusing on ICT capability as well as critical and creative thinking.
 Students participate in an interactive activity to discover how CSIRO's innovations in science, technology, engineering and maths have influenced their lives.

 This open inquiry workshop sees students collaborate to design and conduct their own environmental investigations.
 Using a variety of real fieldwork tools and digital technology, students will develop science inquiry skills and an understanding of the challenges facing scientists and taxonomists working in the field.
 In this curriculum linked program, students collect and analyse their own data as well as consulting field guides and resources such as the Atlas of Living Australia to explore their findings.
 A portion of this program takes place outside.